Spatial data processing#

 This process creates a new point layer, with points representing the centroids of the geometries of the input layer.

 The centroid is a single point that shows the middle of all the parts of a feature.
 It can be outside the feature or on each part of it.
-An example would be a point, representing a polygon.

 The attributes of the points in the output layer are the same as for the original features.